theGnostickeymaker/tgk-site-v3/src/pillars/the-vault/codex-reborn/nag-hammadi/codex-ii/gospel-of-philip/text/index.md

   </p>

 <p>
-    Below is a scroll-rendered edition formatted for <strong>The Vault</strong>.
+    Below is a page-rendered edition formatted for <strong>The Vault</strong>.
   </p>
 </details>